rcasanovan/JMusic/README.md

 The goals of this code are:

 * Abstracting mp3 player implementation in Java
-* Allow people who don't know the implementation of a mp3 player in Java very easily
+* Allow people who don't know the implementation of a mp3 player create one in Java very easily
 * Allow programming teachers create more interesting and complex projects without the need for implementing a mp3 music player

 ## Adding JMusic to your project